dinhbinh1610/npm-seed/README.md

 A blueprint for creating NPM packages.

+## How to create an NPM Module

+1. Fork this repo and rename it as necessary.
+2. Update `package.json` with details for your new package.
+3. Place code in `./lib`.
+4. Place tests in `./test`.
+5. Replace this `./README.md` file with your own that describes how to use your module.
+6. Commit everything to your fork.
+7. Use `npm publish` to publish your package.

 ## Files and Directory Structure

 The following describes the various files in this repo and the directory structure.